Programming

 There are numerous publishing houses that write books that focus on SAP, written by everyone from business users to SAP product owners and developers.
 Below are some of the most popular:

 Since we wrote the post, we have to plug ourselves.
-SAP PRESS publishes over 50 books and E-Bites (shorter, e-only publications) a year on all sorts of SAP topics with the goal of helping you reach your professional goals.
+SAP PRESS publishes dozens of books and E-Bites (shorter, e-only publications) a year on all sorts of SAP topics with the goal of helping you reach your professional goals.
 Our books are even listed more than 50 times on Book Authority’s 100 Best SAP Books of All Time.
 To gain SAP experience, you can check out our entire list of products here—nearly all of them have a free reading sample available to check out.

 Paid SAP Training Resources